 Amazon ads may be effective.
 But they can come at a cost.

-With $22.5 Billion in sales and over 10 percent of the US digital ad market in 2020, Amazon Advertising is rapidly becoming one of the leading go-to solutions for enterprise businesses of all sizes.
-While Amazon’s releasing new developments virtually every week, Amazon Attribution remains one of the most reliable and effective tools for gaining insight into the efficacy of all your online campaigns.
+With $22.5 Billion in annual sales and over 10 percent of the US digital ad market in 2020, Amazon's advertising segment is rapidly becoming one of the leading go-to solutions for enterprise businesses of all sizes.

 What is Amazon Attribution?

 Amazon Attribution is an analytics solution allowing you a direct understanding of how non-Amazon marketing channels are directly impacting your performance on Amazon.

 Designed for active sellers, Amazon Attribution measures email, search, social, video, and display activity from off-site sources for a keen insight into the factors affecting your bottom line.

 Paid ads and sponsored ads on Amazon may be effective.
 But the overall cost of Amazon ads has skyrocketed over the past two years, with some recent estimates indicating an increase of over 50 percent.

 Any effective digital marketing strategy needs to weigh RoAS from all sources.
 But for many sellers, relying strictly on onsite Amazon marketing campaigns may no longer be enough.